sonata-nfv/son-sm/son-fsm-examples/monitoring/README.md

 # Function Specific Manager (FSM) Example
-A FSM example (monitoring fsm) that connects to Service Specific Manager(SMR) and register itself using the SSM/FSM template.
+A monitoring FSM example that connects to Service Specific Manager (SMR) and registers itself using the SSM / FSM template.
+Once the registration is done, it subscribes to the son.monitoring topic to receive monitoring alerts.

 ## Requires
 * Docker